Quality and Safety

 We perform a full security assessment of the acquired company prior to connecting it to our network.
 The acquired company will be integrated with standard Mercury network hardware, end-user devices, business applications and engineering tools.
 Our One Mercury approach ensures that we are not jeopardizing our security posture for the sake of business growth.

 Insiders represent a challenging threat to defend.
-We are continually evaluating new technologies to help detect abnormal behavior of those who access our network on a daily basis.
+We are continually evaluating new technologies to help detect abnormal behavior of those who access our network.
 We leverage third-party resources so that between Mercury IT personnel and third parties we monitor our network 24/7.

 Downstream Responsibility